ksmithut/.dotfiles/README.md

 Then boot into the install media holding down option key, format the drive, and install the OS.

+As of macOS 10.14 (Mojave) you need to install XCode in it's fullest :(

 Once in the OS open up the terminal:

 ```sh